1. Leroy Sane – Man City to FC Bayern Munich – €45 million

 2. Jude Bellingham – Birmingham City FC to Borussia Dortmund – €26.5 million

-Bayern’s closest rivals for the title last campaign once again proved to be Borussia Dortmund.
+Bayern’s closest rivals for the title last campaign once again proved to be Borussia Dortmund (game between Bayern Munch vs Borussia Dortmund is called the “Klassicher” in Germany).
 Despite impressing throughout the season and achieving a points total at above 2 per game, BVB were just unfortunate enough to face a Bayern side in such rampant form.
 Nonetheless, for now anyway, Dortmund have managed to keep hold of Jadon Sancho alongside all their other young stars and probably will represent the closest challenger to Bayern once more.

 Dortmund have also increased this young star contingent even further with the signing of 17 year-old English midfielder Jude Bellingham from Birmingham City.
 Bellingham had a breakthrough campaign for Blues in the second-tier English Championship last season, making 41 appearances, scoring 4 goals and noting 3 assists.
 Impressed with what they saw in the England Under 21 International, Dortmund parted with €26.5 million to bring the youngster to Westfalenstadion for 2020/21.
 Bellingham has already made a quick impression, scoring a goal in a 5-0 DFB Pokal first round victory for Dortmund against third tier MSV Duisburg.